scrapy/scrapy/docs/topics/items.rst

 only those components know about it.
 You can also define and use any other :class:`Field` key in your project too, for your own needs.
 The main goal of :class:`Field` objects is to provide a way to define all field metadata in one place.
-Typically, those components whose behaviour depends on each field, use certain field keys to configure that behaviour.
+Typically, those components whose behaviour depends on each field use certain field keys to configure that behaviour.
 You must refer to their documentation to see which metadata keys are used by each component.